Buf CLI inputs

 ref

 option specifies an explicit Git reference.
-Any ref that is a valid input togit checkout
+Any ref that's a valid input togit checkout

 is accepted.
 Note that most git hosts (including GitHub) only allow fetching by reference and not commits by sha.
-Buf will clone the repo, then rungit checkout <ref>
+Buf clones the repo, then rungit checkout <ref>

 to get to the specified commit for ref.
 To use refs for commits outside of the range of the default clone settings usebranch